aduca7/HoughTransformGPU/README.md

 # Presentation

 If you would like to see my presentation it is in the powerpoint file.
-It has a much more in depth description of the project
+It has a much more in depth description of the project.